QuiltMC/rfcs/structure/0007-community-team.md

 * Keeping up to date on social issues (especially those that affect minority groups), and applying that knowledge to keep community members safe

-Community Moderators must be appointed after a training period of no less than one week, graduating from their position of Trainee Community Moderator after a review of their performance by the rest of the Community Team.
+Community Moderators must be appointed after a training period of no less than two weeks, graduating from their position of Trainee Community Moderator after a review of their performance by the rest of the Community Team.

 ### Trainee Community Moderators